-My favorite part of the entire week is Sunday night at 6pm.
-It’s the time when my husband and I are together, catching up on our days happenings, pouring a glass of wine and synchronizing dinner.
-It is just the 2 of us (if you don’t count Hula, of course) and we still make it important, every single Sunday to enjoy a leisurely dinner together.
+My favorite part of the entire day is right before dinner time at about 6'ish pm.
+It’s the time when Joe and I get together, catching up on our days happenings, pouring a glass of wine and synchronizing dinner.

 - ½ cup flour

 - 1 tablespoon garlic powder

 - 2 eggs whisked

 - Olive oil for drizzling

 - 2 garlic cloves chopped finely